AdityaNambiar/ReactFunctional/README.md

 Speciality of this react application is that it demonstrates use of React Hooks in functional components.
 Gotta say they are pretty handy.

+# Steps performed manually (for CI till CD on Docker) to get some help writing API:
+After successfully completing your project (i.e. when its ready to be deployed),
+1. Write your Jenkinsfile.
+- I am copying this Jenkinsfile from here: ["Jenkins ReactJS+Node App Pipeline Job for CI"](https://www.jenkins.io/doc/tutorials/build-a-node-js-and-react-app-with-npm/)

 ## Reference URLs: